Understanding Industrial Design Protection in Saudi Arabia

 • Optional:

-• Color Renderings (if colour is claimed as part of the design)
+• Colour Renderings (if colour is claimed as part of the design)